Drew-Killeen/Dewey-Hafta-Academy/README.md

 27. Expand live search to other parts of the site
 28. Consolidate registration process into one step
 29. Do away with mandatory user approval process
+30. Allow teachers to choose if they want students to take multiple choice or free response exams

 Completed
 ----